 Can I still do daily activities, like getting out of a chair, going up and down stairs, using the toilet, and getting into and out of the car without much difficulty?

 If the answers to all of these questions are yes, then you probably don’t need to consider joint replacement surgery yet.
 On the other hand, if you answered “no” to most of them, then you should discuss joint replacement surgery as a possible option with your doctor.

 Just because your arthritis is severe enough to warrant joint replacement surgery, however, does not mean you are automatically a safe candidate for an operation.
 There are several conditions that may make joint replacement surgery riskier, including:

 Obesity.
 Your doctor may ask you to lose some weight before undergoing surgery, which will both lessen the risks of surgery (such as infections, bleeding, and problems with anesthesia) and give your new hip or knee a better chance of success.

 Age.
 If you’re in your 90s, your doctor may discuss with you whether or not the risks of surgery are greater than the long-term benefits you may get from a new joint.

 Bone density.
-Severe osteoporosis needs to be considered and treated before undergoing joint surgery.
+Severe osteoporosis needs to be considered before undergoing joint surgery.